 Currently, the Northland School Division (NSD) has 19 active schools, including outreach and online schools.
-On September 1, 2022, Athabasca Delta Community School was transferred to Parkland School Division, removing it from the Division's inventory.
-In addition, Fort McKay School was closed beginning in September 2022.
-Finally, the replacement of Mistassiniy School is scheduled for completion in October 2023.
+On September 1, 2022, Athabasca Delta Community School was transferred to the Parkland School Division, removing it from the Division's inventory.
+In addition, Fort McKay School was closed beginning in September 2022 and transferred to the Fort McKay First Nation on October 31, 2023.